gderosa/timeq/BUILD.md

 latexmk opt/todo  # To add the TODO chapter to the thesis
 ```

+You may consider the `latexmk -quiet` option as well.

 ### PDF previewer and continuous build

 Add `-pv` option to the `latexmk` command above to automatically launch a PDF viewer on the